 Staying within the law

-There are conservative standards of dress and behaviour in Vanuatu.
+There are conservative standards of dress and behaviour.
 Take care not to offend.

 Homosexuality is not illegal but attitudes towards same-sex relationships can be conservative.
 Open displays of affection between same-sex partners could attract adverse attention and may offend.

 Get comprehensive travel insurance before you depart to cover overseas medical costs, including medical evacuation.
 Make sure your policy includes adequate coverage for any pre-existing conditions.

 Remember, regardless of how healthy and fit you are, if you can't afford travel insurance, you can't afford to travel.
 The Australian Government won't pay for your medical expenses overseas or medical evacuation costs.
 This can be very expensive and cost you many thousands of dollars upfront.

 - what circumstances and activities are and aren't covered under your policy

 - you're covered for the whole time you will be away.

 Consider your physical and mental health before travelling, especially if you have an existing medical condition.

 - At least eight weeks before you depart, see your doctor or travel clinic for a basic health check-up, and to discuss your travel plans and implications for your health.